EmbeddedSam/C/README.md

 # C Examples

-#
+Sam Walsh
+2023

-# In this folder you will find examples of different C topics to help you with your studies
+In this folder you will find examples of different C topics to help you with your studies
-#
-#
-#
-#